phpbb/documentation/development/language/plurals.rst

         3 => '[number ending with 11-19] example',
         4 => 'even more examples',
     ),

-If you want to get a separate handling for 0, you can simple add the 0-case:
+If you require separate handling for 0, you can simple add the 0-case:

 .. code-block:: php